Allegheny-Computer-Science-103-S2018/cs103-S2018-practical6-starter/README.md

 introduction to this document, your final submission must meet the following requirements.

-- The `index.html` file contains the fragment `<title>Travel Survey</title>`.
+- The `index.html` file contains the fragment `<title>`.
 - The `index.html` file contains the fragment `form action`.
 - The `index.html` file contains the fragment `_next`.
 - The `index.html` file contains the fragment `_replyto`.
-- The `index.html` file contains six of the fragment `<label>`.
+- The `index.html` file contains at least five of the fragment `<label>`.
-- The `index.html` file contains seven of the fragment `radio`.
+- The `index.html` file contains at least five of the fragment `radio`.
-- The `index.html` file contains five of the fragment `checkbox`.
+- The `index.html` file contains at least five of the fragment `checkbox`.
-- The `index.html` file contains the numbers `3` and `80`.
+- The `index.html` file declares `3` rows and `80` columns for a `textarea`.
 - The `index.html` file contains the fragment `submit`.
-- The `index.html` file contains the five of the `em em-` fragment to load an emoji.
+- The `index.html` file contains at least two of the `em em-` fragment to load an emoji.
 - The `index.html` file loads the web fonts from `fonts.googleapis.com`.
-- The `index.html` file loads the three required CSS files.
+- The `index.html` file loads at least the two needed CSS files.

-- The `site.css` file specifies `font-family: "Merriweather", serif;` for the header font.
-- The `site.css` file specifies `font-family: "Montserrat", sans-serif;` for the body font.
-- The `table.css` file specifies `nth-child` rule two times to control table row backgrounds.
-- The `table.css` file specifies that the table should `600px` in width.
-- The `table.css` file uses the `td:hover` rule to improve user interaction with the table.
-- The `index.html` file creates a table with a format like the provided screenshot.
-- The reflection contains four detailed responses to each of the stated questions.
-- The GitHub repository must contain at minimum five new commits with descriptive messages.
+Please note that each student is invite to create their own form-based survey that meets these basic requirements, ultimately leading to an informative and aesthetically pleasing web site that is suitable for a classroom setting.

 ## Updates